JorgePadilla/cotizador/README.md

 - **Client Management**: Store and manage client information including contact details
 - **Supplier Management**: Keep track of your suppliers and their contact information
 - **Product Catalog**: Maintain a catalog of products with pricing and inventory
+- **Quote Management**: Create and manage quotes for clients before converting to invoices
 - **Invoice Generation**: Create professional invoices for your clients
 - **User Authentication**: Secure access with email/password authentication
 - **Responsive Design**: Works on desktop and mobile devices